-If a student has no funds available to pay for a meal, the student will be permitted to charge a meal.
-There will be no seconds provided.
+If a student has no funds available to pay for a meal, the student will be permitted to charge a meal and no seconds will be provided.

 Students who qualify for free meals will not be denied a reimbursable meal, even if they have accrued a negative balance from other food purchases.
 School staff may prohibit any students from charging a la carte or extra items if they do not have cash in hand or their account has a negative balance.